bison92/TheSustainables.VendingMachine/README.md

 ## Comments

-Backend works in cents so 3.20€ its 320 cents in backend, for simplicity.
+Backend works in cents so 3.20€ its 320 cents in backend.

+Sell operation is executed only if there's enough stock and enough change.

+I've also added errors for "Not enough Stock" and "Not enough change"

+If I've got more time I would like to add some more tests, specially the Sell method and the frontend code.
+Also the UI is quite ugly, but functional (and responsive).